py5coding/py5book/content/osx_users.md

 In Jupyter, the [](/reference/sketch_run_sketch) command will never "block", which means that the method will return right away and let you execute lines of code that appear after it or in other notebook cells.
-This shouldn't be a problem and for notebook users as this is most certainly what you would want to happen anyway.
+This shouldn't be a problem for notebook users as this is most certainly what you would want to happen anyway.

+**TODO** TEST THIS IS IT STILL TRUE?
+USE EXPLANATION FOUND BELOW

 You'll also notice that if you execute Python code in a notebook cell while a Sketch is running, the Sketch will experience a brief pause as the notebook executes the code.
-This happens because on OSX a GUI needs to run on the main thread but Jypyter also needs the main thread to execute notebook cells.
+This happens because on OSX a GUI needs to run on the main thread but Jupyter also uses the main thread to execute notebook cells.
 The `%gui osx` magic faciliates sharing of the main thread between the Sketch and executing notebook cells.